ehanahamed/ehdotfiles/fnlock.md

 # Fixing fn lock on LG Gram laptop running Linux

-My keyboard has a fn lock/function lock icon on the escape key, but pressing fn + esc doesn't seem to work.
+My keyboard has fn lock/function lock with the escape key, but pressing fn + esc doesn't work when booted into Arch Linux.
 I have to hold fn to make the volume keys mute/decrease/increase volume instead of behaving like f10/f11/f12, and fn + esc doesn't change it, so it was just stuck like that, even if I reboot.
 I also couldn't find any BIOS setting for fn lock/action key behavior on this laptop.

-`cat /sys/devices/platform/lg-laptop/fn_lock` outputs `0`, which would imply that function lock/fn lock is off, but fn lock is clearly on. i guess fn lock is "inverted" on LG Gram laptops, so try:
+`cat /sys/devices/platform/lg-laptop/fn_lock` outputs `0`, which would imply that function lock/fn lock is off, but i guess fn lock is "inverted" on LG Gram laptops, so try:
 ```
 echo 1 | sudo tee /sys/devices/platform/lg-laptop/fn_lock
 ```